mbswos/webOfScienceScrape/README.md

 	- npm install fs
 	- npm install exceljs
 	- npm install path
+	- npm install -g concurrently

 	Other Applications
 	- Tableau Desktop 2019.2 or newer

 	Database Requirements
 	- MySQL Server 8.0.0 or newer

+	Note:
+	- There may be other packages to be installed.
+Make sure the package is installed in the right file.
+There is a difference between installing at the WebOfScience, WebOfScience/ExportServer, WebOfScience/Website, WebOfScience/Website/client, WebOfScience/Website/server

 Setup:
 	MySQL